hugovelasquez/travel-app/README.md

 - SQLite

 ## To Do:
-1. Calculate DB statistics just once in TripStatisticsFragment and pass it on to Chart Fragments
 1. Rename package structure (get rid of .com.example.)
 1. Final Refactoring (don't forget to reorder columns in db and to delete button "Delete trips.csv" from settings)